-As Diabetes may not affect your feet initially, there are three mains way in which it could.
-Diabetes can affect the circulation, impair sensation in the foot and change the foot shape.
-It is therefore important to have regular foot health checks with the podiatrist, in order to monitor and prevent future complications.
+There are three mains way in which diabetes can lead to foot problems – it can affect the circulation, impair sensation in the foot and change the foot shape.
+It is therefore important to have regular foot health checks with a podiatrist in order to monitor these issues, identify and/or treat any developing problems and prevent future complications.

 During a diabetic foot health check at the clinic, the podiatrist will check the blood supply by feeling for pulses in the foot and assess the quality of the pulses using a Doppler ultrasound machine.
 They will assess the nerve sensation status of the feet by carrying out a light touch test using a monofilament and performing a vibration perception test.
 These tests that will identify any problems in your feet and a written report will also be sent to your doctor to keep them in the loop about your foot health status.

 How To Prevent Foot Problems:

 Ensure that you do everything you can to maintain good control of your blood sugar level.
 It is also very important not to smoke as it increases the chances of problems occurring.